smart94423/pabutools/README.md

 make html
 ```

-This will generate the documentation locally.
+This will generate the documentation locally (in the folder `docs-source/build`.
 If you want to push the new documentation, run:
 ```shell
 make github
 ```

 After having pushed, the documentation will automatically be updated.

+Note that a large part of the documentation is done by hand (to ensure proper display and correct ordering).
+This means that if you create new class of functions that should appear in the documentation, you may have
+to add they yourself using to autodoc directives (take inspiration from the files in `docs-source/source`).